 * Myths about contraceptive side effects and risks.
 Although 98% of women report having knowledge of at least one type of modern contraceptive method, the main reason women cited for non-use (aside from infertility) was health concerns.

 * Limited knowledge of comprehensive contraceptive options.
-Most users of modern contraception in Cambodia choose short-term methods (e.g. pills or condoms) with only one in four women using a long-acting reversible contraceptive method (LARC).
+Most users of modern contraception in Cambodia choose short-term methods (e.g. pills or condoms) with fewer women using a long-acting reversible contraceptive method (LARC).